oorestisime/oasome/src/md/levantes-verdon/index.md

 # Verdon

-Another hickup of our last minute weekend was that the river going inside the canyon by canoe or paddle was closed.
+Another hickup of our last minute weekend was that the day we wanted to enter the river going inside the canyon by canoe or paddle was closed.
 There were indeed some strong winds and it was forbidden by the authorities.

 <photo-composition><img src="gorges.jpg" /><img src="verdon.jpg" /></photo-composition>

-The change of plans meant we go to visit the canyon from the different viewpoints around it by car.
+The change of plans meant we got to visit the canyon from the different viewpoints around it by car.
 The views were spectacular and with so many places to stop and admire: the bridge of Lac St. Croix, Pont de l’Artuby, the different viewpoints (belvedere) at Route des Cretes and some of the villages around such as Moustier-Sainte-Marie.

 ![Verdon](verdon2.jpg)

 # We will be back

-We left full of amazing pictures but with a bitter taste in our mouth.
+We left full of beautiful memories but with a bitter taste in our mouth.
 Going there 1 month earlier would have impressed even more.
 We will probably be back to get the full experience sooner rather than later!